-KHS AP Literature and Composition (English 12 AP) Summer Reading Assignment 2021
+KHS AP Literature and Composition (English 12 AP)

+Summer Reading Assignments 2022

-It is a requirement for this class that you read the following books prior to the start of school in August 2019.
+It is a requirement for this class that you read the following books prior to the start of school in August .
 You should be prepared to be assessed on the selected works in a variety of formats, including but not limited to multiple-choice tests, essay, and projects.
 These assessments will take place during the first month of school.
+There are 2 Separate and Required Components for this assignment- the Reading and the Journal.

 Failure to complete these assignments will have a significant negative impact on your first-semester grade.

-Required Reading(ALL THREE TEXTS):
+1. Required Reading (ALL THREE TEXTS):

-- Oedipus Rex (Oedipus the King) by Sophocles (Drama) - The Inferno (part of The Divine Comedy) by Dante Alighieri (Poetry) - The Song of Solomon by Toni Morrison (Prose)
+- a.
+Oedipus Rex (Oedipus the King) by Sophocles (Drama) - b.
+The Inferno (part of The Divine Comedy) by Dante Alighieri (Poetry) - c.
+The Song of Solomon by Toni Morrison (Prose)